bcit-ci/CodeIgniter/user_guide_src/source/libraries/ftp.rst

 		If 'auto' mode is used it will base the mode on the file extension of the source file.

 		Returns FALSE if the download does not execute successfully (including if PHP does not have permission to write the local file).

-	.. method:: rename($old_file, $new_file, $move = FALSE)
+	.. method:: rename($old_file, $new_file[, $move = FALSE])

 		:param	string	$old_file: Old file name
 		:param	string	$new_file: New file name
 		:param	bool	$move: Whether a move is being performed
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Permits you to rename a file.
 Supply the source file name/path and the new file name/path.
 		::